Why reading with preschoolers is important

 - Vary the pace of your reading, as well as how loud you read.
 Changing your voice and expression for different characters can also be fun.

-- Encourage your child to use her finger to trace the words while you read them.
+- Encourage your child to use their finger to trace the words while you read them.

-- Let your child turn the pages of the book himself.
+- Let your child turn the pages of the book.

-- Ask your child some questions about the story – for example, ‘What do you think happens next?’, ‘Why is the baby happy?’ and ‘Who has the ball?’
+- Ask your child some questions about the story – for example, ‘What do you think happens next?’, ‘Why is the baby happy?’ or ‘Who has the ball?’

 - Chant or sing repetitive phrases and words together.